FPVian/sky-viz/README.md

 $~$

 <!-- TESTING -->
 ### Testing:
 Tests are run automatically when opening a PR and merging to main.
+Coverage reports are added to the PR as a comment.
-Just add `ADSB_EXCHANGE_API_KEY_DEV` to the Github repository secrets.
+1. Add `ADSB_EXCHANGE_API_KEY_DEV` to the Github repository secrets
-- Run all tests manually
+1. Run all tests and generate coverage report
     ```sh
     pytest
     ```